 the arm by relaxing down on the elbow while raising the wrist.
 This

-takes them to the floor where you can execute a standard pin, which
+takes them to the floor where you can use a pin to causes submission.

 If your attacker doesn't get time to raise their hands and protect their face, then you perform a double palm strike to the face.
 By doing this with relaxed arms and heavy body, you are able to sink your weight into the strike.

 completely shock your attacker, where you can move in and control them,

 or even better escape the situation and get out of there.

 of the reasons it takes months, even years, to be able to use practical

 Aikido techniques, is because of the number of basic techniques you